meg768/react-bs/README.md

     npm install react-bootify --save
 ````

-Bootstrap css-styles need to be installed separately.
+Bootstrap css-styles should to be installed separately.
+Versions 4.1.3 and 4.2.1 are supported.

 ## Comment
 This module is not ready for public use.
 Use **reactstrap**.